sean6541/op9_fullres_unlocker/README.md

 ```
 This hack (along with setting the SELinux context of the `camxoverridesettings.txt` file correctly) should work on most SM8350 (Snapdragon 888) based devices (and perhaps other Qualcomm chipsets).

-For this hack to work, OnePlus devices also require a simple (one byte) patch to `/vendor/lib64/hw/com.qti.chi.override.so` that allows third party apps to use some system APIs and thus this module is specific to the OnePlus 9 series.
-The module ~~is~~ (will be, its not quite finished yet) full scripted so it *should* (no guarantees) work on all versions of OxygenOS and continue to work with future updates.
+For this hack to work, OnePlus devices also require a simple (one byte) patch to `/vendor/lib64/hw/com.qti.chi.override.so` that allows third party apps to use some system APIs and thus this module is specific to the OnePlus 9 series. ~~The module is full scripted so it *should* (no guarantees) work on all versions of OxygenOS and continue to work with future updates.~~ (Not quite finished yet.)